affinidi/affinidi-tdk/clients/dart/iota_client/doc/DefaultApi.md

 final api_instance = DefaultApi();
 final configurationId = configurationId_example; // String |
 final userId = userId_example; // String |
-final limit = 56; // int | Maximum number of records to fetch in a list final exclusiveStartKey = exclusiveStartKey_example; // String | The base64url encoded key of the first item that this operation will evaluate (it is not returned).
+final limit = 56; // int | The maximum number of records to fetch from the list of logged consents. final exclusiveStartKey = exclusiveStartKey_example; // String | The base64url encoded key of the first item that this operation will evaluate (it is not returned).
 Use the value that was returned in the previous operation.

 try {